Front Desk Agent Resume Example

 I always focus on guest service, local knowledge, and quick problem-solving.
 Having a working knowledge of booking systems or POS software also helps me stand out.

-There are also interpersonal skills to mention-empathy, patience, and discretion are essential.
+There are also interpersonal skills to mention-empathy, patience, and discretion are essential, all of which are important to emphasize in a cover letter as well.
 This helps you build trust and handle sensitive situations with professionalism.

 Wrapping up, keep your skills section targeted.
 Use 6-10 bullet points, stick to what’s in the job ad, and make each skill relevant and specific.